-Motion Trigger Indicator This indicator will change color when a trigger event occurs.
+W Motion Trigger Indicator This indicator will change color when a trigger event occurs.
 Note: The video motion feature for your camera must be enabled.
-REC Recording Indicator When a recording is in progress, this indicator will change color.
-Control Pad This control pad can be used to electronically pan, tilt, and zoom (ePTZ) within the camera's predefined view area, if one has been defined. \leftrightarrow Auto Pan Starts the automatic panning function.
+Recording When a color.
+When a recording is in progress, this indicator will change color.
+Control Pad This control pad can be used to electronically pan, tilt, and zoom (ePTZ) within the camera's predefined view area, if one has been defined. + Auto Pan Starts the automatic panning function.
 The ROI will pan from back and forth within the FOV × Stop Stops the camera ePTZ motion ~ Preset Path Starts the camera's motion along the predefined path ePTZ Speed: You may select a value between 0 and 64.
 0 is the slowest and 64 is the fastest.